Patrick V. McNamara: U.S. Senate

 President John F. Kennedy and First Lady Jacqueline Kennedy Onassis meeting with Senator Patrick V. McNamara.

 In 1954, McNamara challenged former Senator Blair Moody for the Democratic nomination for a seat in the United States Senate.
 He was given little chance of defeating Moody by most political analysts, but won the nomination after Moody died two weeks before the primary election.
 He faced two-term Republican incumbent Homer S. Ferguson in the general election, during which McNamara criticized President Dwight D. Eisenhower's economic, labor, and farm policies.
 In November, he narrowly defeated Ferguson by a margin of 51%-49%.
+For the first year of its tenure, he sat on the McClellan Committee (1957–60), which probed organized crime within trade unions.
+He resigned from the committee and was replaced by Frank Church.

 McNamara was reelected over Alvin Morell Bentley in 1960, serving from January 3, 1955, until his death in Bethesda, Maryland.
 In the 87th Congress, he became the first chairman of the Senate Special Committee on Aging.
 He also chaired the Senate Public Works Committee in the 88th and 89th Congresses.
 The 1959 committee hearings which Pat McNamara called on the subject of the health of the elderly began a public debate which led to the creation of Medicare.

 McNamara died of a stroke at Bethesda Naval Hospital on April 30, 1966, aged 71, and was interred in Mount Olivet Cemetery in Detroit.

 McNamara was a member of Americans for Democratic Action.
 The Patrick V. McNamara Federal Building in Detroit was named for him.